 The masterplan focused on cracking open the estate, opening access routes and reconnecting the community with the surrounding area.
 Clusters of low-rise buildings blend with neighbouring terraces.
-The historic street pattern has been reinstated and Union Square restored with a street of replica Georgian townhouses.
+The historic street pattern has been reinstated and Union Square restored with a street of replica housing.

-Innovative employment initiatives form an integral part of the estate’s economic regeneration.
+Innovative employment initiatives formed an integral part of the estate’s economic regeneration.
 The first ever Prince’s Trust ‘Get into Construction’ programme to be held totally on a live construction site was successfully held at Packington for local, young unemployed people.
-Since then nearly 30 young people in total have gained CSCS cards, necessary to secure employment on any construction site.
+Since then, six further two-week training and experience programmes have been held, and over 60 young people have gained CSCS cards, necessary to secure employment on any construction site.
+One of the stars of the initiative is Georgia Hardy who won the 2014 Pride of Britain Young Achievers Award.